kshetline/tubular_time/README.md

 getMinutesInDay(yearOrDate?: YearOrDate, month?: number, day?: number): number;
 ```

 It is possible, but highly unlikely (no timezone is currently defined this way, or is ever likely to be), for `getSecondsInDay()` to return a non-integer value. `getMinutesInDay()` is always rounded to the nearest integer minute.
 Despite this rounding, the value will nearly always be precisely correct anyway.
-With the exception of a few late 19th century/early 20th century timezone changes away from local mean time, UTC offset changes are otherwise in whole minutes, typically whole hours, with most fractional hour changes being in multiples of 15 minutes.
+Except for a few late 19th century/early 20th century timezone changes away from local mean time, UTC offset changes are otherwise in whole minutes, typically whole hours, with most fractional hour changes being in multiples of 15 minutes.

 This next method provides a description of any discontinuity in time during a day caused by Daylight Saving Time or other changes in UTC offset.
 It provides the wall-clock time when a clock change starts, the number of milliseconds applied to that time to turn the clock either forward or backward, and the ending wall-clock time.
 The notation “24:00:00” refers to midnight of the next day.
 If there is no discontinuity, as with most days, the method returns `null`: